AMindCoder/generative_ai_training/gen_ai/benchmarks/ROUGE_metric.md

 - **Why “Recall-Oriented”?**
   Unlike some metrics that focus on precision (how many words in the generated summary are “correct”), ROUGE places a strong emphasis on recall—ensuring that the generated summary covers as much important content as the reference.

-> For a concise definition and history, see the ROUGE (metric) overview on Wikipedia citeturn0search11.

 ---